Melissa J. Cooney

-Cooney has been recognized since 2012 by her Illinois peers as a Leading Lawyer in the field of family law.
+Cooney has been recognized since 2012 by her Illinois peers as a Leading Lawyer in the field of trust, will and estate planning law.
 The distinction of being a Leading Lawyer has been earned by fewer than 5 percent of all lawyers licensed to practice in Illinois.
 It is the result of a statewide survey of peers and is not a distinction that may be purchased.

 On April 30, 2010, McHenry County Judge Joseph Condon presented Cooney with the Distinguished Service Award from the McHenry County Bar Association.
 The association presents the honor annually to an attorney in recognition of dedicated service and contributions to the citizens of McHenry County.

 On May 26, 2015, Cooney was honored for her commendable work rendering outstanding pro bono service to clients of Prairie State Legal Services.

 McHenry County Bar Association (Law Day committee member, 2000-2017; president, 1999-2000; former vice president, secretary and treasurer), Illinois State Bar Association